ai/transition-events/README.md

 If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.

-Note, that `transitionAt` callback will be fired even if transition is canceled (because JavaScript can’t know that).
+Note, that function doesn’t check, that transition is really finished (it can be canceled in the middle) and it doesn’t really synchronized with transition.

 ## Event object

 Callbacks get object with properties:
 * `type` – event name.
 For `transitionend` event it will be often have vendor prefix.
-For `$.fn.transitionAt` it will be `transitionat`.
+For `$.fn.afterTransition` it will be `aftertransition`.
 * `currentTarget` – DOM node with CSS transition.
 * `propertyName` – CSS property name, which has transition. it will be empty, if CSS Transitions aren’t supported.